-Submission: To submit your homework, submit one PDF report to Gradescope containing written answers and Tensorboard graphs (screenshots are fine) to the questions below, as well as the hw1.py and load_data.py scripts in a single zip file.
+PDF Submission: To submit your homework, submit one PDF report to Gradescope containing written answers and Tensorboard graphs (screenshots are fine) to the questions below.
 The PDF should also include your name and any students you talked to or collaborated with.
 Any written responses or plots to the questions below must appear in your PDF submission.